tomrains/miscProjects/projects/conways-game-of-life/README.md

   This will require some Javascript using events.
 When user clicks block, block becomes the other color.
     A simple way to use this could be, display alive if true, or display dead if false.

-*Allow user to select a block, changing it from white to black, or black to white.
+Allow user to select a block, changing it from white to black, or black to white.
+  So i need to make it so that, when users select a paragraph with class square, the class switches if square class ---> living class if living class --> dead class if dead class --> living class

+  ***Page 277 in the JS book should help me with this*** let's experiment a bit to see the best way to do this: here's the basic outline:
+    element.onevent = functionName;

+    the function for now can be called "Alive" if var alive == True, then class is living if var alive == False, then class = dead class

+function reverseLife() {
+  //if square class ---> living class
+  //if living class --> dead class
+  //if dead class --> living class
+}

+var selected = document.

 *Allow user to press a play button that begins the Conway's game of life simulation.
   For each cell, you determine how many neighbors it has.